Navigating cancer can be a real challenge.

 • Create your Peer Navigator profile on the PeerNav app.

-• Connect with your matches through the PeerNav app.
+• Connect with your matches through the app.

 Who's behind it?

-PeerNav is led by a team from the Princess Margaret Cancer Centre.
+PeerNav is led by a team from the Princess Margaret Cancer Centre at the University Health Network, in Toronto, Canada.

 Dr. Jackie Bender